 When you visit someone, do you greet them or bless them?

-Note, the phrase peace to you in the scriptures as a greeting, come from the Lord after he has been resurrected (Luke 24:26, John 20:19-21, and John 20:26).
-But curiously, peace to you occurs only once in the Old Testament from the mouth of a servant to Joseph’s household, “Peace be to you, fear not…” (Gen 43:23).
-Without promoting a false understanding of prosperity, health, and riches, and the subsequent security that comes from financial provision, one can see plainly the provision God has given to the children of Jacob through the hand of Joseph, by means of Egypt, which is an interesting provision for Hebrews indeed.
+Note, the phrase peace to you in the scripture as a greeting, comes from the Lord after he has been resurrected (Luke 24:36, John 20:19-21, and John 20:26).
+Peace to you occurs only once in the Old Testament from the mouth of a servant to Joseph’s household, “Peace be to you, fear not…” (Gen 43:23).
+Without promoting a false understanding of prosperity, health, and riches, and the subsequent security that comes from financial provision, one can see plainly the provision God has given to the children of Jacob through the hand of Joseph, by means of Egypt, which is an interesting provision for Hebrews through justice and goods.

 The Lord gives instruction for those who will not receive or hear the disciples’ words (Matthew 10:14) “shake off the dust of your feet”.
 Are their words simply a blessing or greeting given when one comes or goes in a household?
 As the Lord continues, where there is rejection, they are to shake the dust from their feet.
 When Jews would travel from Gentile lands back into the holy land, they would shake their dust from their feet because of its unworthiness to enter the land.
 But, it is the lost sheep of Israel that the Lord is sending the disciples to (Matthew 10:6).

 The Lord then pronounces condemnation on the rejection they will inevitably receive on this mission.
 He says it will be more tolerable for the land of Sodom and Gomorrah in the day of judgment than for that city (Matthew 10:15).
-Ultimately, they have rejected the Christ.
+Ultimately, they have rejected the Christ true justice and provision of goods in the Kingdom!

 The punishment Sodom and Gomorrah received was not due to their lack of hospitality, as some may have claimed.
 We know that they received punishment because of their wickedness, and received death the first time, and eternal punishment slated for the next.
 They however did not receive the peace of the gospel, the glorious news of a resurrected savior from the mouths of those who are witnesses thereof!